tymyrddin/red-evasion/source/docs/sandbox/challenge.md

 # DIY sandbox evasion challenge

+Create your own Sandbox Evasion executable.
 In order to escape the Sandbox, you must implement the following techniques:

 * Check and see if the device is joined to an Active Directory Domain
 * Check if the system memory is greater than 1GB of RAM